rei/rei-cedar-docs/docs/foundation/tokens/README.md

 ## Adding Tokens to the Repository
 The number of tokens Cedar provides is kept small intentionally as it is critical for a token to meet all requirements based on the above criterium prior to being added to Cedar’s Token list.

-If you have a request for a token that is missing, you can [submit a pull request](https://www.npmjs.com/package/@rei/cdr-tokens#addingupdating-tokens) to the cedar-token repo or create a token in the [shared-tokens repo](https://git.rei.com/projects/FEDPACK/repos/shared-tokens/browse) for future integration in Cedar.
+If a token is missing, you can [submit a pull request](https://www.npmjs.com/package/@rei/cdr-tokens#addingupdating-tokens) to the cedar-token repo or create a token in the [shared-tokens repo](https://git.rei.com/projects/FEDPACK/repos/shared-tokens/browse) for future integration in Cedar.

 Ensure that the token meets the following requirements: